Compaso Flamenco has no more activities since June 2018. Please visit josefinemarilenerosie.se to follow further activities. See you there!

 Instituto Cervantes 2013.
 Theory of cajón and celebration of Valter Percussion 15 years jubilee, Mar Flamenca.
 Photo: Kiana Moberg

 Josefine Chiacchiero’s teaching in dance

 ”I see flamenco as extrovert and introvert at the same time.
 The contrasts are clear: expressiveness and restraint, joy and sorrow, strength and vulnerability, intensity and tranquility, consistency and individuality, sophistication and simplicity, tradition and innovation.
 As well the dance, the singing and the music of flamenco relate to these contrasts, creating an inexhaustible source to immerse oneself in and get challenged both physically and mentally.

 In one word flamenco is, emotions.

 My teaching focus depends on the context and interests of the participants.
-The essence of flamenco is the interaction between the dancing, singing and music and I therfore usually teach with a guitarist.
+The essence of flamenco is the interaction between the dancing, singing and music and I usually teach with a guitarist.
 My lessons are intense and complete with dancing, singing and music making in a relaxed atmosphere.
-I see my broad dance background as summarized in flamenco and my teaching therefore offers a great variation.
+I see my broad dance background as summarized in flamenco and my teaching offers a great variation.
 Flamenco has a wide scope for individual expression and creativity, in performative and social contexts, and this I find very valuable and important to relate to.”